morepath/morepath/doc/installation.rst

-When you develop a web application it's a good idae to use standard Python project organization practices. :doc:`organizing_your_project` describes some recommendations on how to do this with Morepath.
+When you develop a web application it's a good idae to use standard Python project organization practices. :doc:`organizing_your_project` has some recommendations on how to do this with Morepath.
 Relevant in particular is the contents of ``setup.py``, which depends on Morepath and also sets up an entry point to start the web server.

 Once you have a project you can use tools like pip_ or buildout_.
 We'll briefly describe how to use both.